General Questions

 Pocket Little League offers payment plans and reduced or deferred payments for families who need assistance with registration.
 Please fill out this Financial Assistance Request Form and send via email to [email protected].

-What do I need to provide for my child and what is provided by the league?
+What equipment do I need for my child?

 What size bat and fielding glove should I purchase for my child?